How does accelerated solvent extraction work?

 The determination of microwave energy or microwave dose is based on the most effective extraction of the required active ingredients.
 Waves of any wavelength in the microwave band can be absorbed by the ingredients in the material to varying degrees.

-When the selected microwave power is in the range of 200~1000W, the change of extraction time is small.
-The microwave extraction time is related to the sample volume, solvent volume and heating power of the test substance, and is generally between 10 and 100 seconds.
+When the selected microwave power is in the range of 200~1000W, the change in extraction time is small.
+The microwave extraction time is related to the sample volume, solvent volume, and heating power of the test substance, and is generally between 10 and 100 seconds.

 What is solvent free microwave extraction?

 Solvent-free microwave extraction (SFME) is a combination of microwave heating and dry distillation, performed at atmospheric pressure without adding any solvent or water.
 Isolation and concentration of volatile compounds are performed in a single stage.
 SOME has been compared with a conventional technique, hydro-distillation (HD), for the extraction of essential oil from three aromatic herbs: basil (Ocimum basilicum L.), garden mint (Mentha crispa L.), and thyme (Thymus vulgaris L.).
 The essential oils extracted by SFME for 30min were quantitatively (yield) and qualitatively (aromatic profile) similar to those obtained by conventional hydro-distillation for 4.5 h.
 The SFME method yields an essential oil with higher amounts of more valuable oxygenated compounds, and allows substantial savings of costs, in terms of time, energy, and plant material.
 SFME is a green technology and appears as a good alternative for the extraction of essential oils from aromatic plants.